 For FR2-2,

-- P=11-TSSBTSMTCperiod, when RLM-RS resource is not overlapped with measurement gap and the RLM-RS resource is partially overlapped with SMTC occasion (TSSB < TSMTCperiod).
+- P=11-TSSBTSMTCperiod, when RLM-RS resource is not overlapped with GAP and the RLM-RS resource is partially overlapped with SMTC occasion (TSSB < TSMTCperiod).

-- P is Psharing factor, when the RLM-RS resource is not overlapped with measurement gap and RLM-RS resource is fully overlapped with SMTC occasion (TSSB = TSMTCperiod).
+- P is Psharing factor, when the RLM-RS resource is not overlapped with GAP and RLM-RS resource is fully overlapped with SMTC occasion (TSSB = TSMTCperiod).

-- P=11-TSSBMGRP - TSSBTSMTCperiod, when the RLM-RS resource is partially overlapped with measurement gap and the RLM-RS resource is partially overlapped with SMTC occasion (TSSB < TSMTCperiod) and SMTC occasion is not overlapped with measurement gap and
+- P=11-TSSBMGRP - TSSBTSMTCperiod, when the RLM-RS resource is partially overlapped with GAP and the RLM-RS resource is partially overlapped with SMTC occasion (TSSB < TSMTCperiod) and SMTC occasion is not overlapped with GAP and

 - TSMTCperiod ≠ MGRP or